fenago/deep-learning-time-series-forecasting/chapter_09/Lab6.md

 For an example of an LSTM applied to a real-world univariate time series forecasting problem see Chapter 14.
 For an example of grid searching LSTM hyperparameters on a univariate time series forecasting problem, see Chapter 15.
-Now that we have looked at LSTM models for univariate data, let’s turn our attention to multivariate data.
+Now that we have looked at LSTM models for univariate data, let's turn our attention to multivariate data.

 ### Multivariate LSTM Models